How Are Employee Stock Options and RSUs Different?

 Nonqualified Stock Options

 NSOs are the most common and often the type offered to the general workforce.
-NSOs have a less favorable tax treatment, because they’re subject to ordinary income tax on the difference between the exercise price and the market price at the time you exercise your options and purchase the stock.
+NSOs have a less favorable tax treatment, because they’re subject to ordinary income tax on the difference between the exercise price and the market price at the time you exercise your options and purchase the stock, assuming the market price is higher.

-NSOs are then taxed again at the capital gains rate when you sell the shares.
+NSOs are then taxed again at the capital gains rate when you sell the shares at a profit.

 Your individual circumstances, tax filing status, and the terms of your stock options may also play into how you’re taxed, so you may want to consult a professional.